 Pythium is the term for several different cannabis stem rot and root rot fungus species, known as “damping-off” in cannabis seeds, seedlings, and clones.

 Join us on a trip and explore why some roots are more vulnerable to root rot than others.
 We’re going to dive around in a hydroponic reservoir and dig into a soil-based setup.
 Please take a deep breath, and let’s get to the root of this problem.

 What is root rot in cannabis plants?

 Root rot can be various unwanted organisms that attack vulnerable cannabis root systems, making the roots all gooey, brown, and mushy.
-These organisms consist of different plant pests like fungi, viruses, pathogens, harmful bacteria, damping off, or biomass decay.
+These organisms consist of different plant pests like fungi, viruses [such as the tobacco mosaic virus], pathogens, harmful bacteria, damping off, or biomass decay.
 In the end, the roots twist and are unable to absorb nutrients and water.

 Pythium can infect crops in both vegetative and flowering stages.
 The damages include strain infection, reduced yields, and crop failure.
 Water recirculation systems, like high-density DWC, hydroponics, and aeroponics, provide ideal conditions for damaging spores.

 Root rot in marijuana is a long-term problem.
 Spores could dwell in the topsoil and reservoirs even before planting, waiting to multiply and spread.

 One cannabis plant’s infection can spread rot to all the other plants via an interconnected irrigation system and threaten your entire marijuana crop.